 We assumed normal/average height and weights for Americans at the ages picked (source for men, women).
 Additionally, when asked, we gave our health as “good” or the middle tier, not amazing or bad.

 Obviously you may get different life insurance quotes from Ethos, Haven, Ladder, Bestow, based on your personal information.
-The good news is that it’s easy to get a quote from those companies!
+The good news is that it’s easy!
 Learn more about how to comparison shop next.

 How to comparison shop for life insurance online

-If you are ready to get shopping for life insurance online we’ve ranked the top online life insurance sites by simplicity, speed and lack of a need to fill out complex, lengthy forms.
+If you are ready to get shopping for life insurance online, we’ve ranked the top online life insurance sites by simplicity, speed and lack of a need to fill out complex, lengthy forms.
 These three are the best way to compare quotes without submitting your social security number and contact information — yuck!
-Plus you don’t have to talk to a salesperson, so we recommend you visit these four companies’ websites and get a price comparison ASAP:
+Plus you don’t have to talk to a salesperson, so we recommend you visit these five companies’ websites and get a price comparison: